gisikw/didact/cards.md

 After the djinni departs, it can’t be summoned again for 24 hours, and the ring becomes nonmagical if the djinni dies.

+---
-# Magic Missile
+title: Magic Missile
-1st-level evocation
+subtitle: 1st-level evocation
+---

 | Casting Time | 1 action      |
 | Range        | 120 feet      |